grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Though that rebel group might be the oppressors in 6 months
 	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
 	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
+* [ ] My submarine book (at least this first one and the free 10k word story) will NOT have a 'running out of air' scene.
+* [X] make sure you explain somewhere that 10 meters = 1 atmosphere of pressure
+	* But under water every ten meters down added another atmosphere of pressure to the hull.
+The equivalent of another entire column of the weight of the air on the surface pressing down from space.
+And against that had to stand the measly one atmosphere of pressure inside the _Grimlock_ plus the noble strength of the steel hull.
+When approaching the maxiumum depth of a sub, one small adjustment in the wrong direction of the huge planing fins that guided the sub up or down, or one valve accidentally left partially open and flooding a ballast tank could take them down that last critical ten meters in a matter of minutes.
 * [X] overall theme: being chased by a dark force of evil (black sub) from place to place to place
 * [X] plot milestones
 	* on a dead calm sea